Skip to content

 Error Logging

-If HTTP Requests return a status code > 299, the response is considered an error.
-This setting allows the user to either:
+If HTTP requests return a status code greater than 299, the response is considered an error.
+You can select one of the following options:

-• log the error, the response, the URL and the request payload (WARNING: This could expose sensitive data in the logs)
+• Log the error, the response, the URL, and the request payload — errors, the server's response, the URL, and the request payload will be logged.
+Selecting this option could expose sensitive data in the logs, so use it with caution.

 Abort Flow Execution on Error